Typical Undergraduate Course Requirements for medical school admission for OHSU, other medical schools are similar but may differ somewhat.

 Peterson's Gold Standard MCAT: 2000-01, Brett Ferdinand

-Check www.amazon.com and the Kaplan web site for more titles.
+Check Amazon and the Kaplan web site for more titles.

-List of commonly asked interview questions that you should prepare answers to:
+List of commonly asked interview questions that you should prepare answers for

 Mock interviews can be scheduled through Oregon Tech's Career Services, CU 209